ddervenkov/gitea-docker/README.md

 # gitea-docker
-Docker compose file for gitea
+Docker compose file with gitea for DevOps Course